aditya697/Reverse-Engineering/cmubomb.md

 The program says the first input must be less than or equal to 7 (<=7).

-For different values from 0-7 the other 2 inputs will vary
+For different values from 0-7 the other 2 inputs will vary accordingly.
 ```
 0 q 777
 1 b 214